 However, with the current lockdown rules disallowing that, we have come up with a solution to help you.

-Hermes Postable is a letter-box friendly service means you can get on with the more important daily jobs as your courier will post your parcel even if you’re out.
-Hermes Postable is not only our cheapest service, but it is also our most convenient way of sending a small book.
+Evri Postable is a letter-box friendly service means you can get on with the more important daily jobs as your courier will post your parcel even if you’re out.
+Evri Postable is not only our cheapest service, but it is also our most convenient way of sending a small book.

-With Hermes Postable, you will be able to choose a parcel collection service, meaning a courier will come and collect your books from the comfort of your home.
+With Evri Postable, you will be able to choose a parcel collection service, meaning a courier will come and collect your books from the comfort of your home.

 If your book can fit through a letterbox with max dimensions of 23cm x 35cm x 3cm and weighs up to 1KG, you’re all set.
-Find out more about our Hermes Postable service.
+Find out more about our Evri Postable service.

 The Future of Virtual Book Clubs